And greetings to you, music lovers, thrill seekers, conversationalists.

 That's really insulting.

-That is that is really insulting.
+That is really insulting.

 It's been a waste of your time to listen to.